-IWRA is pleased to announce a new call to develop a mentored Water International Special Issue with papers written by early-career water professionals that are either co-authored with or supervised by senior water professionals.
+IWRA would like to remind you about the upcoming deadline for its call to develop a mentored Water International Special Issue with papers written by early-career water professionals that are either co-authored with or supervised by senior water professionals.

-Beginning today and through April 20th, early-career water professionals are invited to submit an abstract of their research to apply for an exceptional publication opportunity with Water International.
+Early-career water professionals are invited to submit an abstract, if you haven’t already done so, of their research by Friday, May 29th 2020 to apply for an exceptional publication opportunity with Water International.
 Through this mentorship programme, they will benefit from a valuable chance to work and network with established senior water professionals and experts.

 Objectives of the Mentoring Initiative